-- adjoining a motorway or rail line; or - ii. adjoining part of an arterial road that does not serve an existing or future active transport purpose (e.g. pedestrian paths or cycle lanes) or where attenuation through building location and materials is not possible. - do not remove existing or prevent future active b. transport routes or connections to the street network; - are located, constructed and landscaped in C. accordance with Planning scheme policy - Integrated
+- a. are not visible from an adjoining road or public area unless; - i. adjoining a motorway or rail line; or - ii. adjoining part of an arterial road that does not serve an existing or future active transport purpose (e.g. pedestrian paths or cycle lanes) or where attenuation through building location and materials is not possible. - do not remove existing or prevent future active transport routes or connections to the street network: - c. are located, constructed and landscaped in accordance with Planning scheme policy Integrated design.